Varsity union strike: NAAT rejects disparity in varsity salaries

-THE leadership of National Association of Academic Technologists, NAAT, on Thursday said it will resist any attempt under any guise by the Federal Government or its agents to introduce disparity in salaries of universities workers.
+THE leadership of the National Association of Academic Technologists, NAAT, on Thursday said it will resist any attempt under any guise by the Federal Government or its agents to introduce disparity in salaries of university workers.

 NAAT said that even if any union decides to call-off the ongoing strike, laboratories, practical halls and farms would remain closed if there is no uniformity in the salary structure in the university.